-Upon completion of level 4 you will be able to demonstrate an understanding of the nature and structure of the tourism and events sector, tourism planning and destination management.
+Upon completion of level 4 you will be able to demonstrate an understanding of the nature and structure of the tourism sector, tourism planning and destination management.
 You will have developed study and research skills to enable you to perform effectively during your studies.
 Specifically you will be able to:

-L4.1 Draw from a range of disciplinary approaches to describe and principles of tourism and events management.
+- L4.1 Draw from a range of disciplinary approaches to describe the principles of tourism. - L4.2 Use case study material to examine and explain technological, social, environmental and ethical issues and practices within varied international contexts.

-- L4.2 Use case study material to examine and explain technological, social, environmental and ethical issues and practices within varied international contexts. - L4.3 Describe the characteristics of tourism and events by exploring a range of industry structures and professional roles. - L4.4 Demonstrate and reflect upon learning experience in tourism and event management. - L4.5 Develop self-awareness and key transferable skills (study and employability) and reflect upon your own individual and teamwork skills/competencies and experiences. - L4.6 Devise creative and entrepreneurial responses to problems.
+- L4.3 Describe the characteristics of tourism by exploring a range of industry structures and professional roles. - L4.4 Demonstrate and reflect upon learning experience in tourism. - L4.5 Develop self-awareness and key transferable skills (study and employability) and reflect upon your own individual and teamwork skills/competencies and experiences. - L4.6 Devise creative and entrepreneurial responses to problems.